hydraulic-software/conveyor/guidebook/docs/keys-and-certificates.md

 !!! tip
     You can use move your app specific password outside of a per-project config by using an `include` statement.

-## Making unsigned packages

-Set `app.sign = false`, or separately, `app.mac.sign = false` and `app.windows.sign = false`.

-You will get warnings during the build and some formats like MSIX or ARM Mac won't be available.
-You'll still need to generate a root key for Linux, but no effort is required beyond backing it up.
-Use `conveyor task-dependencies site` to see what will be included and what won't.

 ## Sample defaults.config